Q.Is Taste of the Wild irradiated?

 Food irradiation is a process in which foods are exposed to radiant energy, including gamma rays, electron beams, and x-rays to eliminate food-borne pathogens.

-We do not irradiate Taste of the Wild for a number of reasons, the most important of which is that it is not guaranteed to kill 100% of pathogens present.
+For a number of reasons, we do not irradiate Taste of the Wild pet food (in Australia or in the USA where it is manufactured).
+The most important of which is that it is not guaranteed to kill 100% of pathogens present.
 Irradiation also has the possibility to accelerate the oxidation of the fat in the food and make it spoil faster.
 If misapplied, irradiation has proven to be hostile toward vitamin activity, especially B1 (thiamine).
 A thiamine deficiency in cats can cause numerous health concerns, including neurological disorders.